Authentication and Keys

 • The Run's join_authority is the private-key that is responsible for allowing or disallowing clients's keys to join a training run.
 It is set by the main_authority during the creation of the Run.

-• A client's authorizer (or grantee) key is the "master" private-key of a compute provider.
-That key may be allowed to join a run and to set delegate keys that can also join the run on its behalf.
+• A client's authorizer key is the user master key (for compute providers).
+That can then set delegate keys that can join the run on its behalf.

-• A Client's delegate key is a temporary and ephemeral key that can be allowed to join a run's training on behalf of a user.
+• A Client's delegate key is a temporary and ephemeral key that can be allowed to join a run's training on behalf of a user's master key.

 Permissioned Runs

-When a In order to be able to join a run, a user (with a key) must first be allowed to join a run.
+In order to be able to join a permissioned run, a user must first be whitelisted through a dedicated authorization.

 This is done through the following steps: